February 09, 2022

 Before you start communicating, you need to build a donor list.
 It’s an ongoing project, as new donors are added and inactive ones removed.
 Here are some ways to accumulate potential donors.

 Wouldn’t it be great if you could clone your current supporters?
 Well, in a way you can by sending donor acquisition mailings each year.
 An acquisition mailing is a fundraising piece sent to people who are similar to your existing donor base.
 Most nonprofits do at least one acquisition mailing a year.
 They buy lists of donors similar to their own and send each of them a fundraising letter.

-Those who respond with a gift are added to the nonprofit’s mailing list.
-A good response to an acquisition mailing is 1 percent.
+Those who respond with a gift are added to the nonprofit’s donor mailing list.
+A good response to an acquisition mailing is one percent.

 An acquisition mailing is not about raising money, it is about getting new donors.
 Rarely do donations from an acquisition mailing cover the costs of the mailing.
 An acquisition mailing simply buys you new donors who, hopefully, will become loyal supporters of your organization.